most famous diamonds

 De Beers Centenary

-Gaby Tolkowsky was chosen to be the head of the team responsible for cutting the diamond.
+Gaby Tolkowsky was chosen as the head of the team responsible for cutting the diamond.

 The HEX.com diamond

-The HEX.com diamond is a black diamond that holds the Guinness World Record for the largest cut fancy black diamond.
+The HEX.com black diamond holds the Guinness World Record for the most significant cut fancy black diamond.
 The original name was The Enigma.

 It contains 55 facets and weighs 555.55 carats.
 Rang Gorenstein completed this diamond in 2014 after cutting and faceting for many years.